 DO NOT UNWRAP THE PADS!

 In late August.
-Pin 3 soaked 5”pads to the outside of the outermost honey comb, open end down, and put it in the hive.
+Pin 3 soaked 5”pads to the outside of the outermost honey comb of any TOP box, open end down, and put it in the hive.
 Leave the pads in the hive until April.
 Refill or put 2 new pads into the hive in early April.
 Throw out the pads in late May.

 Availability: The MiteGone® Treatment for Varroa and Tracheal mites is astonishingly simple!
 You buy the Formic Acid locally.
 Buy the DRY KITS directly from MiteGone® or DRY or FILLED from OUR AGENTS.

 Design: MiteGone® evaporator pads were designed by the beekeeper – for the beekeeper, and have been successfully tested and used since 1995 by beekeepers in the Okanagan Valley of British Columbia, Canada.
 Since 2000, MiteGone® has been available commercially and tested worldwide.
 Use and experiences in Canada, USA, Europe, Argentina, Chile, and New Zealand have showed that: After 20 years of exclusive use in 500 hives We cannot find mites before spring treatment, and the MiteGone® pads, treatment, and method of treating bees for mites fulfilled intended design criteria:

 - Pads are one item that is inexpensive, simple, and easy to use in many ways.
 Available as dry or pre-soaked pads in kits.